With every thought, feeling, word and action, you are choosing what you are empowering.

 - Increased awareness of previously-subconscious programming.

 Thus, mindfulness beautifully subverts automatic take-over by the subconscious.
-And, thus, we can get a sense for how increased mindfulness leads to such powerful growth and transformation.
+And this perspective gives us a sense for why it is that increased mindfulness leads to such powerful growth and transformation.

 With the resulting increase in awareness and the ability to step back from the programming, we are more able to engage in repetition and instilling desirable habits as a powerful way of RE-programming the subconscious with CONSCIOUS intent.